 Azure Service Bus REST API

 Azure Service Bus provides cloud-enabled communication with enterprise messaging and relayed communication that helps you connect on-premises solutions with the cloud.
+See Azure Service Bus documentation for a comprehensive conceptual documentation for the service.

 The REST APIs fall into the following categories: